 Molina offers programs to help our Members and their families manage various health conditions.
 The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development and access to tailored educational materials.
 Members are identified via Health Risk assessments and Identification and Stratification.
-You can also directly refer Members who may benefit from these programs offerings from your local Molina Healthcare Services department at (844) 826-4335.
-Members can request to be enrolled or dis-enrolled in these programs at any time.
+You can also directly refer Members who may benefit from these program offerings via (866) 891-2320.
+Members can request to be enrolled or disenrolled in these programs at any time.
 Our Molina My Health programs include:

 - Living with Asthma

 - Living with Diabetes

-- · Living with High Blood Pressure
+- Living with High Blood Pressure

 - Living with Heart Failure (HF)

 - Living with COPD

 - Living with Depression

+- Weight Management

 - Tobacco Cessation

 - Nutrition

-For more information about these programs, please call (866) 891-2320, or (TTY/TDD at 711 Relay).
+For more information about these programs, please call (866) 891-2320 (TTY/TDD at 711 Relay).

-Maternity Screening and High Risk Obstetrics
+Maternity Screening and High-Risk Obstetrics

 Molina offers to all pregnant members prenatal health education with resource information as appropriate and screening services to identify high risk pregnancy conditions.
-Care managers with specialized OB training provide additional care coordination and health education for members with identified high risk pregnancies to assure best outcomes for members and their newborns during pregnancy, delivery and through their sixth week post-delivery.
+Care managers with specialized OB training provide additional care coordination and health education for members with identified high risk pregnancies to assure best outcomes for members and their newborns during pregnancy, delivery and through their 6th week post-delivery.
 Pregnant member outreach, screening, education and care management are initiated by provider notification to Molina, member self-referral and internal Molina notification processes.
 Providers can notify Molina of pregnant/ high risk pregnant members via faxed Pregnancy Notification Report Forms.